Jump to:

 What is a Red Book valuation?

 A Red Book valuation is a formal, evidence-based valuation.
 It can only be carried out by a RICS Registered Valuer.
-The valuation is created by carrying out desktop research, undertaking an inspection of the property and then creating the valuation based on a hierarchy of evidence.
+The valuation is created by carrying out desktop research, undertaking an inspection of the property and then producing a valuation report, with a valuation figure based on a hierarchy of evidence.
 At the top of that hierarchy of evidence is completed sales of similar properties in the same area, but other factors are also taken into account.
-The output of the exercise is a valuation report which is typically valid for three months.

 How is a Red Book valuation different to an estate agent’s valuation?